-The use of current generation SIM cards has, thus far, provided many benefits to the customer, including great flexibility.
-However the current mechanisms used to supply and manage SIM cards will need to evolve to open up new markets, in particular for services in which mobile connectivity is embedded in a wide range of devices (a concept known as "embedded mobile").
-New SIM-management mechanisms will help drive global momentum for new, innovative and cost-effective connected devices that will enhance everyday lives.
+The use of the current generation of SIM cards has, thus far, provided many benefits to the customer, including great flexibility.
+However, the current mechanisms used to supply and manage SIM cards will need to evolve to open up new markets, in particular for services in which mobile connectivity is embedded in a wide range of devices (a concept known as "embedded mobile").